Jewels of Mary, Queen of Scots: Mary escapes from Lochleven castle and goes to England

 According to a contemporary chronicle, The Historie of James the Sext, Mary sent a message from Dundrennan before she left Scotland, and Elizabeth sent her a ring as a token of good faith.
 John Maxwell, 4th Lord Herries of Terregles, wrote that he carried a diamond ring from Cockermouth to Elizabeth in London, one which Elizabeth had previously given Mary as a token of friendship.
 Herries and Lord Fleming were watched by English guards in London in June 1568.
 The Spanish ambassador Diego Guzmán de Silva heard that Herries said to the Chancellor that Elizabeth ought to help Mary, according to a letter that Elizabeth recently had sent Mary with a token of a jewel.
 Mary mentioned the heart-shaped diamond in her letter to Elizabeth of 28 May 1568.

 According to her secretary, Claude Nau, Mary sent Elizabeth a ring with a diamond fait en roche with her servant John Beaton, which Elizabeth had given her after Mary had sent her the heart shaped diamond ring.
 Robert Melville mentioned this ring in 1573, and that Mary gave four or five brooches or "targets" to her supporters at Hamilton.
 A later letter of Mary also confirms the story of the ring, in November 1582, Mary wrote to Elizabeth, reminding her that when she had escaped from Lochleven and was about to do battle with her rebels, she sent Elizabeth a diamond ring.
 The ring had been a gift from Elizabeth, with her promise to help.
 Elizabeth gave her reply to her diplomat Robert Beale, saying her promise of help was offered before Darnley was killed.

 Mary sent rings as gifts and tokens over the coming years, in January 1581 to James VI, probably intended as a New Year's Day gift.
 James promised to take good care of the ring in her honour, and sent another in return.
 She intended to send James a jewel, probably a ring, before her execution.

 A goldsmith at Bolton Castle

 Mary's English household included a goldsmith in the first months.
 Possibly he mended fixings for her clothing, a role which Jacob Kroger supplied for Anne of Denmark.
 Francis Knollys worried that he might counterfeit seals from wax impressions for forged letters.
 The goldsmith at Bolton Castle may have been Guyon Losselleur, named as kitchen servant in England, who may have been the "Ginone Loysclener" mentioned as a goldsmith working for Mary in July 1565.
+Regent Moray paid £3 to a French goldsmith recorded as "Gwioun Lestand" in April 1568.